Enpal/interview-devops/README.md

 - define a better resource organization policy
 - the teams are currently deploying the solutions from VsCode.
 How could they deploy in a better way?
 - they complain that manually creating resources is pain and sometimes they forget to delete them.
 Can that be improved?
-  - If they mention IaC: can you write a Terraform / ARM / Azure Devops to automate resource creations?
+  - can you write a Terraform / ARM / Azure Devops to automate resource creations?
 How should it be deployed?
 - GDPR is a thing here in Azeroth.
 Only the persons who should have access to a production resource have it.
 How could we restrict that?
-- What other ideas do you have to make our infrastructure cheaper, more available, secure and scalable?
+- what other ideas do you have to make our infrastructure cheaper, more available, secure and scalable?
-- Keep in mind we are planning to expand and hire many more teams!
+- keep in mind we are planning to expand and hire many more teams!